 - Talk to people around you – We’ve met so many friendly travellers on board our flights!
 Again, this keeps you busy while allowing you to make new friends at the same time.

 - Sit near the wings or in the middle of the plane – This is my favourite spot to sit!
 I feel less movement here and find it “less bumpy”.
-Your view is also obstructed being over the wings.
+Your view is also obstructed since you’re over the wings.